Is Mediumship Dangerous?

 EVIL SPIRITS.
 Some people use the fear of evil spirits to make a fast buck.
 Superstitious people may think that evil spirits are to blame for illness, bad luck, and a host of misfortunes.
 There are many “magicians” who claim they can and will remove these influences–for a price.
 Moreover, some seemingly religious people–who put money before morals–use the fear of demons to raise money for their affluent preaching lifestyle.

-LOST SOULS: This is another area where there is a great deal of misunderstanding.
+This is another area where there is a great deal of misunderstanding about the potential dangers of mediumship.
 Souls do not get “lost” per se.
-Sometimes a person in the spirit may be confused, not realizing that they have died.
+Sometimes a person in the spirit is confused, not realizing that they have died.
 They are upset because they think that the person they are trying to reach is ignoring them.
-Similarly, it may take them time to awaken to what has happened, so they remain for a short while in a somnambulist state of awareness.
+Similarly, it may take them time to awaken to what has happened.
+They stay for a short while in a somnambulist state of awareness.
 Eventually, they will awaken to the knowledge of the higher life, and the loved ones waiting to greet them.
-Certainly, a medium–or anyone else–has nothing to fear from such “lost souls.”
+Certainly, a medium has nothing to fear from such “lost souls.”

-THOUGHT FORMS: I have already explained these in detail.
+I have already explained these in detail.
 Thought forms are energy fields that have established independent existence but no independent consciousness.
 To dissipate these, we simply need to remove our fears from our minds, and not feed the energy field with our attention.
 These fields are very rare phenomena and need not worry mediums.
+They are not one of the dangers of mediumship.
 An energy field cannot harm you.
 Similarly, Mind Fields are energies that surround an individual, a group of people, or an organization, but these also cannot cause serious harm to a medium.

 Haunting & Poltergeists

-HAUNTINGS AND POLTERGEISTS: These are often thought forms.
+These are often thought forms.
 A poltergeist may be the expression of repressed psychological energy.
-Haunting are also often a build-up of negative energy, perhaps caused by someone who has been thrust into the spirit without having had time to realize what has happened.
+Haunting is also often a build-up of negative energy.
+It may be caused by someone who has been thrust into the spirit without having had time to realize what has happened.
 A medium can often help in this regard by speaking to them and encouraging them to go with the spirit people waiting to help them.
 Again, there is nothing here that would harm the medium.